iSaluki/phhs6/content/sixth/Business/Units/fh/Unit1Revision.md

 ### Demographic

 - Targeting the correct demographic for the product will lead to an increase in demand and perceived value, allowing you to get more sales and charge a higher price.
-- Effective market research can result in good demographical decision making.
+- Effective market research can result in good demographic decision making.

 [Business](/Business)